1. How do we register for admission?

 A: No, they are not mandatory, however, all kids are encouraged to be a part of these events.

-A: The housekeeping staff including the nannies are employed through certified professional agencies for the purpose of ensuring well-groomed trained staff with proper reliving at all times.
+A: The housekeeping staffs including the nannies are through certified professional agencies for the purpose of ensuring well-groomed trained staff with proper relieving at all times.
 The staff is strictly screened for background checks (police verification), health checks (periodical medical tests), knowledge, experience and training for their role in the department.
 Additionally, they are made to undergo periodical checks and regular training workshops to keep enhancing their ability to perform tasks given to them.

 A: All Faculty members are trained to teach respective curriculums.
 Yes in Middle and Senior School, the Faculty is different for National and International Curriculums.

-A: After Grade 3 students are offered a choice between German, Sanskrit, Spanish and French.
+A: After Grade 3 students are offered a choice of language like between German, Sanskrit, Spanish and French to choose from.

-44. How often the school conducts workshops & training for staff?
+37. How often does the school conducts workshops & training for staff?

 A: Orientation for parents is held when they become SHIS parents in early years.
-Another orientation for parents is held at the beginning of Grade 1.
+Another orientation for parents is held at the beginning of Grade 1, for Grade III parents an orientation is conducted to help their wards choose an additional language.
 At the end of Grade V we hold an orientation for parents to understand the choice of curricula offered by the school.

-A: Yes, we conduct Olympiads from Grade III to Grade XII.
+A: Yes, we conduct various subject Olympiads from Grade III to Grade XII.

-A: Most of the activities/Clubs are free of charge except few like Photography, Formula 1, Astronomy and Robotics, where outside agencies are engaged to train students.
+A: Most of the activities/Clubs are free of charge except few Hobby Clubs like Photography, Formula 1, Astronomy and Robotics, where outside agencies are engaged to train students.